 - Track the distance of each route and calculate driving miles.

-- Needs an option to turn notifications on and off
+- It needs an option to turn notifications on and off.

 - It would be best if you switched back and forth when navigating.
 It uses a separate navigation app such as Google Maps or Apple Maps that sends latitude and longitude coordinates instead of addresses.